moovatom/moovatom-api-php-library/README.md

 }
 ```

 After a successful response the `uuid` variable of your `Moovatom` object will be set to the uuid assigned by Moovatom.
-The encode action implemented on Moovatom's servers differs slightly from the other four actions.
-Once the encoding is complete Moovatom's servers will send a response to the callback URL you set in the `callbackurl` variable.
+The encode action implemented on Moovatom's servers differs slightly from the other six actions.
+Once the encoding is complete, Moovatom's servers will send a response to the callback URL you set in the `callbackurl` variable.
 Your app should define a controller or action of some sort that will process these callbacks to save/update the video's details in your database.
 The body of the callback sent by Moovatom looks exactly like the response from a `fetch_details()` request.

 Additionally, the video you are uploading to Moovatom must be in a __publicly accessibly location__.
 Moovatom will attempt to transfer that video from the url you define in the `sourcefile` variable.
 The ability to upload a video directly is planned for a future version of the API and this library.